nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * QUERY is not case-sensitive.

 Example:
-1. `contact find q/ea` will change your displayed contact list to show a contact list where all contacts will have "ea" in their name.
+1. `contact find q/ea` displays a contact list where all contacts will have "ea" in their name.

 #### Finding tasks : `task find`